HarryIoannidis/HAFMessenger/docs/shared/EXCEPTIONS.md

 ### When is it thrown
 - 'MessageDecryptor.decrypt(m)' → 'AEADBadTagException' from 'Cipher.doFinal()'.
 - AAD mismatch: different AAD in decrypt.
-- Change metadata (timestamp, senderId, algo) after encrypt.
+- Change metadata (timestamp, senderId, algorithm) after encrypt.

 ### Handling
 - **CRITICAL**: log incident with metadata (not payload), security audit flag.